spincaloritronics/spincaloritronics.github.io/index.md

 The 13th international workshop on Spin Caloritronics will be held in Beijing in May 20-24, 2024.
 Spin Caloritronics XIII will be co-organized by [Kavli Institute for Theoretical Sciences](https://kits.ucas.ac.cn/) (UCAS) and Department of Physics, [Fudan University](https://www.fudan.edu.cn).

-# Scope

-Spin caloritronics encompasses the study of coupled spin, charge, and heat transport in condensed materials and devices.
-As a multidisciplinary field that intersects with spintronics, thermoelectrics, optics, mechanics, and information science, it explores the fascinating connections between these domains.

 This workshop marks the 13th edition of the Spin Caloritronics series, which had successful iterations in Leiden ([2009](https://www.lorentzcenter.nl/spin-caloritronics.html), [2011](https://www.lorentzcenter.nl/spin-caloritronics-iii.html)), Sendai (2010, 2012),